 One of my current goals is to improve my food photography skills.
-I started blogging over two years ago with just a Sony Ericsson mobile phone camera, progressed to the Sony Cybershot W300 and now use the Leica D-Lux 4.
+I started blogging over two years ago with just a Sony Ericsson mobile phone camera and Cotton Bandanas as backdrop, progressed to the Sony Cybershot W300 and now use the Leica D-Lux 4.
 Although many food bloggers take superb photos with their digital SLRs, I’ve so far resisted buying one because I prefer to stay mobile and discreet, particularly when travelling or reviewing restaurants.
 So as a point & shooter, I’ve been referring over the last year or so to these useful posts from various food bloggers who have kindly shared their ideas online: – from the excellent blog Wrightfood, written by Seattle-based Englishman Matt.
 He has also written two other posts that I like to re-read –and White On Rice Couple have been publishing a of informative posts, so far on exposure, shutter speed and aperture, with many others to look forward to! has fantastic posts on specific subjects relating to both shooting food as well as post-production, which I have found very useful (and need to keep re-reading)

 Kitchen Wench has written a whole on exposure, focus & depth of field, white balance, on-camera flash, choosing gear & set-up, and more on processing and editing software